martincostello/apple-fitness-workout-mapper/docs/getting-started.md

 ![Application directory](./images/application-directory.png "Example directory once the ZIP file is extracted on a Windows 10 computer")

-Now find the `AppleFitnessWorkoutMapper.exe` file in the directory you extracted the application to.
+Now find the `AppleFitnessWorkoutMapper` file or (`AppleFitnessWorkoutMapper.exe` on Windows) in the directory you extracted the application to.

 ![Application file](./images/application-file.png "The AppleFitnessWorkoutMapper.exe file to run the application")